-The total UCAT score required to secure a place at our Selection Centre varies year on year and is dependent upon the UCAT performance of applicants to Warwick Medical School.
-For example, a downward shift in overall UCAT score could result in a lower UCAT score needed to achieve a place at Selection Centre, compared to previous years.
+The total UCAT score required to secure a place at our Multiple Mini Interview (MMI) varies year on year and is dependent on the UCAT performance of applicants to Warwick Medical School.
+For example, a downward shift in overall UCAT score could result in a lower UCAT score needed to achieve a place at MMI compared to previous years.
 Please bear this in mind when making your decision to apply.

-Minimum UCAT scores to have reached recent Warwick selection centres
+Minimum UCAT scores to have reached Warwick Selection centres

-The lowest UCAT score for an applicant with an undergraduate degree who was invited to Selection Centre was 2,570 for 2019 entry, 2,650 for 2018 entry, 2,060 for 2017 entry; 2,770 for 2016 entry; and 2,800 for 2015 entry.
-For the 2016 test cycle (2017 entry), UCAT introduced a test pilot for the Decision Analysis subtest and candidates only received a score for the remaining three subtests, ranging from 900 to 2700, instead of 1200 to 3600.
-For the 2017 cycle (2018 entry) candidates and universities will receive a total score for the sum of all four subtests (Verbal Reasoning / Decision Making / Quantitative Reasoning / Abstract Reasoning).
-We will also be considering the Situational Judgement section of the test for 2019 entry.
+The lowest UCAT score for an applicant with an undergraduate degree who was invited to Selection Centre was 2,660 for 2022 entry, 2,670 for 2021 entry 2,600 for 2020 entry, 2,570 for 2019 entry, 2,650 for 2018 entry.
+Candidates and universities will receive a total score for the sum of all four subtests (Verbal Reasoning / Decision Making / Quantitative Reasoning / Abstract Reasoning).

 Applicants who are a recent care-leaver or refugee/asylum seeker into the UK will be eligible for a reduction of 20 points in the minimum Verbal Reasoning (VR) cut-off score and an uplift of 60 points for their total score.
 “Recent” means in the five years prior to the UCAS application deadline.
 Evidence, including of dates, must be provided before the UCAS deadline.
 Other circumstances will not be considered for contextualisation.